spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-zed-rest-api.md

 ## Step by step solution

 {% info_block infoBox %}

 Code snippets below are stripped of doc strings and comments to minimize footprint, it is advised to always correctly specify method signatures to take advantage of IDE autocompletion.

 {% endinfo_block %}

-### Step 1: Create a simple Zed Module with controller
+### Step 1: Create a simple Zed module with controller

 Create a new module Api in `Pyz/Zed` scope.